What is 0.99036 as a fraction?

 Step 3:

 Next, we find the Greatest Common Factor (GCF) for 99036 and 100000.
-A factor is a number that divides into another number without any remainder.
+Keep in mind a factor is just a number that divides into another number without any remainder.

 The factors of 99036 are: 1 2 3 4 6 7 9 12 14 18 21 27 28 36 42 54 63 84 108 126 131 189 252 262 378 393 524 756 786 917 1179 1572 1834 2358 2751 3537 3668 4716 5502 7074 8253 11004 14148 16506 24759 33012 49518 99036